top of page

 Students will feel more connected to the people who are dedicating their lives to changing how we live on Earth.
 They will be drawn to the interconnection of environmental and social justice and recognize how they come together in the form of cultural survival, community autonomy, access to education and the production of nutritious food.

-one year plans in detail
+SUSTAINABILITY plans in detail

 Description: